 I decided to scrap the idea of making pain suisse-based flatbread.
 The idea was cutting out disks of pain suisse, and bake them the millefeuille way.
 But too much leftover dough after the cutouts were taken.
 So, nope.

-This flatbread is inspired by the food of my homeland.
+This flatbread is inspired by a dish of my homeland.
 It's called kering tempe.
-It's basically caked soybean, fermented using Rhizopus oligosporus mold, crispy fried, and then cooked in palm-sugar-based savory spiced syrup, meant to be eaten with rice.
-Think of praline, but using tempeh and also savory.
+It's basically caked soybean, fermented by Rhizopus oligosporus mould, crispy fried, and then cooked in palm-sugar-based savory spiced syrup, meant to be eaten with rice.
+Think of praline, but using tempe and also savory.

 Ilustration, tempe wrapped in banana leaves, sold as alive Rhizopus oligosporus culture